Colorado Big-Game License Drawing: What You Need To Know

 Whether this is your first time applying for a limited license or you’ve applied before but are seeking some additional tips, here’s some information to help you successfully navigate this year’s drawing.

-By now, you should have picked up a copy of the 2017 Colorado Big Game brochure.
+By now, you should have picked up a copy of the Colorado Big Game brochure.
 The brochure, which is available online and at statewide license agents and Colorado Parks and Wildlife (CPW) offices, includes everything you need to know to help you get ready for the upcoming big-game seasons.
 Pay particular attention to page 1.
-Here you will find a list of everything that’s new for 2017, including changes to the license refund policy and a summary of game management units (GMUs) that have been added for elk, deer, pronghorn, moose and bear.
+Here you will find a list of everything that’s new for this hunting season, including changes to the license refund policy and a summary of game management units (GMUs) that have been adjusted for elk, deer, pronghorn, moose and bear.
 The brochure also offers a detailed explanation of how to buy and apply for big-game licenses.

 Colorado allows you to apply as a group when applying for big-game licenses.
 This means that you and a few of your closest friends can all hunt together this fall—if you plan accordingly.
 But here’s the catch: You must select a group leader and everyone must apply using this person’s customer identification number (you played “Follow the Leader” as a kid, right?).
 Everyone must enter the group leader’s CID number in the “Group Leader CID” box on the application.
 In addition, every person in the group must enter the same hunt code, GMU, species and season.
 The only variation allowed on a group application is species sex (i.e. one person can apply for a cow elk license, while others apply for bull elk tags).
 If one person in the group makes a mistake or enters the wrong information, everyone’s application may be rejected.
 Also, keep in mind the smaller the group the better the chance of everyone drawing a license.
 Group tags are allocated based on preference points and draw success hinges on the person with the fewest number of points.
 So, make sure you know the preference-point requirements for the licenses you select, and choose your hunting partners wisely.